Your Favorite eCom Newsletter (Once you know it exists) Your Favorite eCom Newsletter (Once you know it exists)

 3. Linear Revenue Attribution

-In linear attribution, revenue credit is distributed equally across all touchpoints in the customer journey.
+In linear attribution, revenue credit is distributed equally across all touch points in the customer journey.

 How it works: